-Each incoming first-year student is assigned a first-year advisor, an advisor who is prepared to advise new students about any major or career path and who might not be a professor in the student's intended major.
-First-year advisors begin advising students upon admission to the College and usually continue until the student declares a major, changes an initial major, or completes the sophomore year.
-Transfer students are assigned advisors typically in their declared majors; undeclared transfer students are assigned first-year advisors.
+Each incoming first-year student is assigned a first-year advisor, who is prepared to advise new students about any major or career path and who might not be a professor in the student's intended major.
+First-year advisors begin advising students upon admission to the College and usually continue at least through the initial fall semester.
+After the initial fall semester, students may be placed with advisors with expertise in the area of their declared major.
+All students are required to declare a major upon entry to the College but may change their major at any time.
+Transfer students are assigned either a first-year advisor or an advisor in their declared major; depending on their point of entry to Centenary.

 Students, including first-year students, may change advisors at any time.
-In order to change advisors, the student should first ask a faculty member to serve as the student's new advisor.
+To change advisors, students may contact the Chair of the major department for assistance, or in the case of smaller departments, may ask a faculty member to serve as their new advisor.
 The student and new advisor should then inform the Re-Enrollment Office by submitting a Change of Advisor/Major Form.
 The student or new advisor should also inform the previous advisor and request that the student's file be transferred to the new advisor.
 Seniors and juniors who have filed a degree plan must be advised by a faculty member in their program.
 Students are welcome, of course, to discuss their course schedules and vocational plans with faculty members other than their primary advisors.